rgov/xbee-api-dissector/README.md

 # XBee API Dissector for Wireshark

-This repository contains a *very basic* Wireshark dissector for Xbee API communication between a host device and an XBee Zigbee RF Modules.
+This repository contains a *very basic* Wireshark dissector for Xbee API communication between a host device and an XBee Zigbee RF Module.

 The dissector is partially generated from [the specification](https://www.digi.com/resources/documentation/DigiDocs/90002002/Default.htm#Containers/cont_xbee_pro_zigbee_api_operation.htm).